Wellbeing Makes it to the Boardroom

 Business leaders who want to achieve desired outcomes need to repair the disconnect.
 Even when you offer a robust well-being program, accountability is crucial.
 There are many ways to build it in— from executive sponsorship and manager training, to utilization incentives for employees.

-PwC recently made headlines for offering a $250 vacation bonus to employees who take 40 consecutive hours of vacation at a time, up to once per quarter, for a total $1,000 yearly vacation bonus.
+PwC made post-pandemic headlines by offering a $250 vacation bonus to employees who take 40 consecutive hours of vacation at a time, up to once per quarter, for a total $1,000 yearly vacation bonus.
 Teams at PwC also include wellness objectives in performance goals, which means they’re literally being paid to prioritize their health and wellbeing at work.

 A Holistic Approach is Best